 It never fails that orthodontic issues often occur during off-hours when offices are closed.
 Many common issues may be temporarily corrected at home until patients can be seen.
 Drs.
 Savage, Sabol & Visser provide patients living in and around Virginia Beach, Norfolk, Chesapeake, and Virginia’s eastern shore with emergency information to relieve any discomfort during orthodontic treatments.
+We offer orthodontic treatment options for just $99 down and as little as $200 a month.

 Common Emergency Scenarios